dataform-co/dataform/content/docs/warehouses/index.md

 ---
 title: Supported warehouses
-subtitle: Learn about which data warehouses Dataform work with and how to configure them.
+subtitle: Learn about which data warehouses Dataform can work with and how to configure them.
 priority: 2
 icon: database
 ---